shansen18/BootCamp/Week11/SubmissionFile.md

 Answer:

-The question answered it, it\'s the policies, procedures, and awareness.
+The question answered it, it's the policies, procedures, and awareness.

 3\.
 Encryption, biometric fingerprint readers, firewalls, endpoint security, and intrusion detection systems are what type of security